 Signs of basal cell tumors differ from patient to patient.
 However, basal cell tumors have certain similarities.

-Open sores that don’t heal
+- Open sores that don’t heal

-Small pearly bumps that grow over time
+- Small pearly bumps that grow over time

-Skin growths with a waxy, hard texture
+- Skin growths with a waxy, hard texture

-Squamous Cell Carcinoma
+Squamous Cell Carcinoma (SCC)

-Just as basal cell lesions differ from patient to patient, so do squamous cell lesions.
+As basal cell lesions differ from patient to patient, so do squamous cell lesions.
 Signs of squamous cell carcinoma include:

-Pink, waxy growths
+- Pink, waxy growths

-Pink or reddish scaling or scabs
+- Pink or reddish scaling or scabs

-Sharp, thorn-like stabbing pain around the lesion
+- Sharp, thorn-like stabbing pain around the lesion

-Lesions with raised, crusty edges
+- Lesions with raised, crusty edges

-Rough sores around the edge of the mouth
+- Rough sores around the edge of the mouth

-Raised lesions with pink edges and scaly centers
+- Raised lesions with pink edges and scaly centers

-Squamous cell cases grow moderately fast.
+- Squamous cell cases grow moderately fast.
 It is best to catch these as early as possible because the cancer cells can spread to the lymph nodes and even to the lungs.

 Of all the types of skin cancer, melanoma has the highest mortality rate.
 Melanoma is named after the cells where cancer develops, which are the melanocytes that produce melanin pigments in the skin.

-Asymmetry: Moles of irregular shape and size.
+- Asymmetry: Moles of irregular shape and size.

-Border: Ragged, notched, blurred or otherwise irregular border.
+- Border: Ragged, notched, blurred, or otherwise irregular border.
 The pigment can even start spreading from the mole to the surrounding skin.

-Color: Melanoma skin cancer spots can present in multiple uneven shades and colors.
+- Color: Melanoma skin cancer spots can present in multiple uneven shades and colors.

-Diameter: Melanomas usually increase in diameter.
+- Diameter: Melanomas usually increase in diameter.
 Some may be small, but they generally grow to about 6 millimeters or more.

 - Evolving: The precancerous mole has changed once or more during the past few weeks or months.

 If you have a mole that matches these criteria, you should see a skin cancer surgeon in TN for a skin cancer exam.